Classical and Quantum Mechanics via Lie algebras: Local, microlocal, and quantum equilibrium

 with some linear operator $Q$ from $\Ez$ to a second $*$-algebra $\Ez'$ and some $*$-algebra homomorphism $J$ from $\Ez$ to $\Ez'$. (\sca{Stinespring} \cite{Sti}, \sca{Davies} \cite[Theorem 2.1]{Dav}).
-Their dynamics is inherently dissipative; for time $t\to\infty$, $P^*\rho$ can be shown to tend to zero, which usually implies that, apart from a constant velocity, the limiting state is a global equilibrium state.
+The resulting dynamics is inherently dissipative; for time $t\to\infty$, $P^*\rho$ can be shown to tend to zero, which implies under a natural nondegeneracy assumption that the limiting state is a global equilibrium state.

-Thus, the irreversibility of the time evolution is apparent already at the quantum level, being caused by the fact that all our observations are done in a limited region of space.
-The prevalence here on earth of matter in approximate equilibrium could therefore possibly be explained by the fact that the earth and with it most of its materials are extremely old.
+No matter how large we make the system, it is necessary to take account of an unobserved environment, since all our observations are done in a limited region of space, which, however, interacts with the remainder of the universe.
+As a consequence, the time evolution of any system of signifcant size is irreversible.
+In particular, the prevalence here on earth of matter in approximate equilibrium could possibly be explained by the fact that the earth is extremely old.

-For a system reasonably isolated (in the thermodynamical sense) from its environment, one would expect $H$ to contain a confining effective potential well and $P$ to be small.
-It would be interesting to understand the conditions (if there are any) under which the dissipation due to $P$ can be neglected.

 We now consider relations within the hierarchy of the four levels.
-The quantum equilibrium entropy $S_\fns{qu}$, the microlocal equilibrium entropy $S_\fns{ml}$, the local equilibrium entropy $S_\fns{lc}$, the global equilibrium entropy $S_\fns{gl}$ denote the values of the entropy in a thermal description of the corresponding equilibrium levels.
-The four levels have a more and more restricted set of extensive quantities, and the relative entropy argument of Theorem \ref{t4.5} can be applied at each level.
-Therefore \lbeq{e.hi1} S_\fns{qu} \le S_\fns{ml} \le S_\fns{lc} \le S_\fns{gl}. \eeq In general the four entropies might have completely different values.
-There are four essentially different possibilities,
+The quantum equilibrium entropy $S_\fns{qu}$, the microlocal equilibrium entropy $S_\fns{ml}$, the local equilibrium entropy $S_\fns{lc}$, and the global equilibrium entropy $S_\fns{gl}$ denote the values of the entropy in a thermal description of the corresponding equilibrium levels.
+The four levels have an increasingly restricted set of extensive quantities, and the relative entropy argument of Theorem \ref{t4.5} can be applied at each level.
+Therefore \lbeq{e.hi1} S_\fns{qu} \le S_\fns{ml} \le S_\fns{lc} \le S_\fns{gl}. \eeq In general, the four entropies might have completely different values.
+We discussfour essentially different possibilities,

 (i) $S_\fns{qu}\approx S_\fns{ml}\approx S_\fns{lc}\approx S_\fns{gl}$,

 (ii) $S_\fns{qu}\approx S_\fns{ml}\approx S_\fns{lc} \ll S_\fns{gl}$,

 (iii) $S_\fns{qu} \approx S_\fns{ml} \ll S_\fns{lc} \le S_\fns{gl}$,